Local Docs

 Option 2: MDX Files Only

-If you just want the documentation files without setting up a full site:
+If you just want the documentation files without setting up a full site, you can add them directly to your existing project:

-• Make them available to AI tools for better context
+• Make docs available to AI tools for better context

 Advanced Integration